neajul/New-Dependencies/Writing/New Dependencies.md

 ## 7: Trespassing, an afterword

-There are many contact points where the augmented relationship between the network and the city (the *augmenter* and the *augmentee*, if you will) become explicit, at least some of them in Amsterdam.
-By 1993, internet access here was still limited to a small number of households, but in 1994 Marleen Stikker, founder of Waag Society, started De Digitaale Stad (The Digital City)[^701], a freenet[^702], and for many in Amsterdam the first opportunity to access the internet.
-Aptly named, the digital city used the metaphor of the city to as a mode of navigation.
+There are few contact points where the augmented nature of the virtual becomes as explicit as in the city, and Amsterdam serves as a good example.
+By 1993, internet access here was still limited to a small number of households, but in 1994 Marleen Stikker, founder of Waag Society, started De Digitaale Stad (The Digital City)[^701], a freenet[^702].
+For many Amsterdammers this was the first opportunity to access the internet.
+Aptly named, the digital city still used the *metaphor* of the city to as a mode of navigation.
 To send emails you would have to go to the post office, for public discussions you would visit the cafe.
 While the interface was text-based initially, many parts were later illustrated.

-Today, in Europe's largest data center hub[^703], the conflation of the digital and spatial is maybe most apparent in the example of Airbnb.
+Today, in Europe's largest data center hub[^703], the relationship between the digital and the spatial (the *augmenter* and the *augmentee*, if you will) has fundamentally shifted.
+Their conflation is maybe most apparent in the example of Airbnb.
 Arguably, Amsterdam is one of the cities in Europe that has suffered the most from Airbnb's business model[^704].
 In his 2016 essay Everything *Techno-Feudalism and The Tragedy of The Commons*, William Kherbek explains this process[^705]:

-1. People rent out surplus vacant spaces on Airbnb
+1. People rent out surplus rooms and apartments on Airbnb.
-2. The more places are rented out through Airbnb, the less there are on the traditional housing market, leading to a rise in rent
+2. As there is usually more money to be made on Airbnb than with traditional rental agreements, more and more places are offered on the platform, leading to a decrease in available traditional housing and an increase in rent as supply shortens.
-3. The extra income from Airbnb lets the hosts keep up with rising costs while wages stagnate
+3. The extra income from Airbnb lets the hosts keep up with rising costs of living (for example: rent) as wages continue to stagnate.
-4. There is now financial pressure to participate in the Airbnb model in order to survive
+4. This leads to pressure on people to participate in the secondary housing market (Airbnb) in order to keep up and survive.

-Kherbek argues that, while processes like this one are often explained as platform capitalism, the situation is actually closer to feudalism than to capitalism: Big tech companies exploit the labor and data of the serfs (us) who are powerless to stop them, they don't pay taxes while democratic structures to oppose them have been eroded in all but in name.
-The data that is enclosed in the walled garden of the cloud is the pasture from the tragedy of the commons[^706].
-The few own the property that the many have to exist on.
+Kherbek argues that, while this process is usually called platform capitalism, the situation is actually closer to feudalism than to capitalism (even if capitalism is the result): Big tech companies (the lords) generate wealth from their users (the serfs) as they exploit their labor and data.
+The users find themselves in a state of inverted totalitarianism[^706], where the democratic structures supposed to give them *agency* have been reduced to formalities.
+The few own the property the many have to live on and the data enclosed in the walled garden of the cloud is the pasture from the tragedy of the commons[^707].

-To end with a Flusser quote:

-question: what is private property, when it's data, what are the commons?
+In a similar vain, Silvio Lorusso argues that the logic of labor also applies to the digital[^708] and that there are no class-less computers: there are coders[^709] and there are users[^710] (augmenters and augmentees).
+In the resulting discussion about (computer) literacy, Lorusso quotes Paul Graham, who states that ordinary users shouldn't even [have to] know what drivers or patches are.
+In *The New Dark Age*, James Bridle claims we shouldn't need to know how to use a computer, after all we don't need to understand plumbing to use the toilet[^711].

-According to Architectures of Apropriation, over the last 50 years, the unscripted and collective spatial tactics that squatters employ to transform the spaces they inhabit have significantly shaped Dutch cities and left behind a spatial heritage that speaks of the ephemeral and precarious nature of squats, and the desire to put the right to *live* above the right to own property.
+When we squatted Hotel Mokum, we didn't know anything[^712] about plumbing, which was a problem because the building didn't have a toilet (or running water).
+A lot of the more experienced squatters, it turns out, do know about plumbing however, as it's a frequently occurring issue, and within a few days they had helped us build one.
+Architectures of Appropriation argue that these unscripted and collective ad-hoc spatial tactics used by squatters to transform the spaces they inhabit have significantly shaped Dutch cities and have left behind a spatial heritage that still speaks of the desire to put the right to *live* above the right to own (private) property[^713].

-The result as an *aesthetic* of squatting, because of the urgency of the situation.
-Squats always end. are nomadic, because they have to move from place to place. changing a little bit every time.
-ACcording to Vilem Flusser, since the digital and physical have merged, we cannot differentiate between public and private anymore, our houses have holes, we are all nomads
+Lorusso argues that maybe these positions are not even so at odds with each other—it's fine if some people don't know about plumbing, as long as they are not constantly forced to change their behavior by system and driver updates (the toilet metaphor is stretched to a limit at this point).
+Maybe the question is just whether we are tourists or residents.
+In the end, locals, immigrants and expats, even nomads can temporarily become residents, with all the neighborly communities that are implied in that.

 ```mermaid
 graph TD;